jubnzv/nix.rkt/README.md

 ## Status

-There are some basic FFI wrappers that help me debug my C code.
+This package contents some basic FFI wrappers around common UNIX APIs.
+They help me to understand and debug C code.

 Currently supported features:
 * POSIX semaphores
+* POSIX shared memory

 I plan to gradually expand the functionality and add some examples.